-- LO1.
-Survey the scientific literature, making appropriate use of electronic database searches; - LO2.
-Design meaningful studies or surveys with adequate controls; - LO3.
-Interpret and use health and safety regulations in your own research; - LO4.
-Apply research ethics in your work; - LO5.
-Execute a careful and accurate study or survey without constant supervision; - LO6.
-Record data in an accurate manner, mindful of sources of errors and variance; - LO7.
-Critically interpret data and appraise the limitations of techniques or studies; - LO8.
-Analyse data using appropriate statistical tests and present data using appropriate graphical, pictorial and tabular methods; - LO9.
-Critically evaluate findings in the context of the scientific literature and techniques used; - LO10.
-Construct a coherent and detailed report in the style of a scientific paper or report, making appropriate use of a range of IT skills; - LO11.
+LO1.
+Survey the scientific literature, making appropriate use of electronic database searches;

+LO2.
+Design meaningful studies or surveys with adequate controls;

+LO3.
+Interpret and use health and safety regulations in your own research;

+LO4.
+Apply research ethics in your work;

+LO5.
+Execute a careful and accurate study or survey without constant supervision;

+LO6.
+Record data in an accurate manner, mindful of sources of errors and variance;

+LO7.
+Critically interpret data and appraise the limitations of techniques or studies;

+LO8.
+Analyse data using appropriate statistical tests and present data using appropriate graphical, pictorial and tabular methods;

+LO9.
+Critically evaluate findings in the context of the scientific literature and techniques used;

+LO10.
+Construct a coherent and detailed report in the style of a scientific paper or report, making appropriate use of a range of IT skills;

+LO11.
 Present orally in a symposium, and be able to defend your hypotheses against questioning.

+Assessment: Coursework 1 (5%)

-Assessment: Presentation (10%)
+Coursework 2 (10%)

-Project (90%)

-Assessment Description: Motivation and enthusiasm (10%) - awarded by project supervisor.

-Research report or thesis (6 000 words excluding references; 80%) - double marked (supervisor and second marker).

-Presentation at research symposium (10%) - double marked.
+Coursework 3 (85%)

+Assessment Description: CW1 Dissertation Proposal 5%

+CW2 Symposium talk 10%

+CW3 Dissertation thesis 85%

-Moderation approach to main assessment: Universal non-blind double marking activities online and on-campus.
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort

+Assessment Feedback: Students present practice talks to their supervisors before the symposium and use feedback to improve their final presentation.
+Similarly, all students can submit a draft dissertation to their supervisor so they can receive detailed feedback before final submission.

-Assessment Feedback: Feedback will be provided via individually annotated reports and a detailed mark and comment cover sheets.
+Feedback will be provided via individually annotated reports and a detailed mark and comment cover sheets.

-Failure Redemption: Final year project cannot be compensated - year 3 modules can be failed down to zero Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed
+Failure Redemption: Final year project cannot be compensated - year 3 modules can be failed down to zero